Useful Words and Phrases to use in IELTS Essay

-B. Fathers should take the responsibility for the upbringing of children.
+B. Fathers should take responsibility for the upbringing of children.
 Provided that, they often stay outside, the mother would then take control.

-11. Nonetheless/ Nevertheless: (Adverb) in spite of that, notwithstanding.
+11. Nonetheless/ Nevertheless: (Adverb) In spite of that, notwithstanding.

 Synonyms: However, but, still, yet, though, regardless, anyway, anyhow.

-A. Nevertheless, the real essence of a university education is not the books we read or assignments we complete, but the methodology of learning which finally help create an enlightened society.
+A. Nevertheless, the real essence of university education is not the books we read or assignments we complete, but the methodology of learning which finally help create enlightened society.

 B. Nonetheless, many people would not follow the rule spontaneously and for them to abide by the rules, monetary fines are essential.

 12. Notwithstanding: (Preposition) - Despite/ in spite of, regardless of. | (adverb) - however, nevertheless/nonetheless.